devansh23/vera_logic/PROGRESS_LOG.md

 ## 🎯 **Recent Major Changes (August 13, 2025)**

+### **New: Wardrobe Page + Editor & UI Improvements**
+- **Wardrobe page**: Moved the wardrobe section from the home dashboard to a dedicated route ` /wardrobe ` and wired the left nav link.
+Kept search/filters intact.
+Removed duplicate titles and matched heading style with Outfits/Calendar.
+- **Header glass + search**: Implemented frosted glass header (`bg-[#fdfcfa]/80`, `backdrop-blur-md`, subtle border) and matched the search input to `@UI redone` with `bg-input-background`, muted placeholder, rounded-full, and proper focus ring outside the container (no cropping).
+- **Suggested Outfits**: Now renders real saved outfits from `/api/outfits`.
+If none exist, it generates fallback suggestions by collaging random wardrobe items from `/api/wardrobe`.
+Removed match/tags; kept name and description.
+Added CTAs: "Schedule" (calendar icon) and "Pack" (package icon).
+- **Outfit thumbnails (auto)**: On save, if no try-on image exists, we capture a high-DPI screenshot of the outfit canvas and save it as the thumbnail.
+Implemented smart-crop: compute tight bounding box of placed items and crop with a small margin so items are centered with minimal whitespace.
+- **Prevent overlay persistence**: The saved try-on/thumbnail is no longer placed back onto the canvas when loading an outfit.
+Also excluded any temporary overlays from screenshots and clear them after save to avoid them being captured or re-saved.
+- **Wardrobe API fix**: Standardized to Prisma `Wardrobe` model and consistent `authOptions` import; resolves "Failed to load wardrobe" errors.
+- **Modal/CTA polish**: Rounded "Save"/"Cancel" in item modal to match other CTAs.

 ### **1. Database Persistence Fix for Wardrobe Updates - COMPLETED**
 - **Status**: ✅ **COMPLETED** - Fixed wardrobe item updates not persisting after page refresh
 - **Problem**: Changes made in the item details modal were only saved to local state, not to the database